bitwala/coding-challenge/README.md

 To get started run `docker-compose up -d`

-Server should start up and a GraphQL Playground should be available under `localhost:3000/graphql` You can find on the right hand site docs and available queries.
+Server should start up and a GraphQL Playground should be available under `localhost:3000/graphql`

+On the right hand site you can find _Docs_ about available queries as well as the _Schema_, which you can download or copy to use in your frontend.

 ## Installation